city-artificial-intelligence/nesy_city/README.md

 12:30-14:00 Lunch

-14:00-14:30 Ernesto Jimenez-Ruiz - Neurosymbolic AI with Knowledge Graphs.
+14:00-14:30 Ernesto Jimenez-Ruiz - Knowledge Graphs and Large Language Models.

 14:30-15:00 Pranava Madhyastha - Neurosymbolic AI in the era of Large Language Models.